gdcc/ui.gdcc.io/README.md

 # ui.gdcc.io

-The source for https://ui.gdcc.io, the website for the UI Components Working Group.
+The source for https://ui.gdcc.io, the website for the Frontend Development Interest Group.

 ## Contributing